 Biographer of Queen Victoria

-By 1901, Merrill was not only a book publisher in Toronto (according to the census) but the author, in collaboration with the Rev. Henry Davenport Northrup (1836-1909), of a Life of Queen Victoria that was published on the Queen’s demise in 1901 by Bell Publishing of Philadelphia and Parish Publishing of Toronto (in some cases in a “Memorial Edition” — see Figure 4 — that appears to have been credited only to Lawrence).
+By 1901, Merrill was not only a book publisher in Toronto (according to the census) but the author, in collaboration with the Rev. Henry Davenport Northrup (1836-1909), of a Life of Queen Victoria that was published on the Queen’s demise in 1901 by Bell Publishing of Philadelphia and Parish Publishing of Toronto (in some cases in a “Memorial Edition” — see Figure 4 — that appears to have been credited only to Merrill).

 Later Life in Saskatchewan